Kolkata

 Jadavpur, and learning to think

 Four years of Electronics and Telecommunication Engineering at Jadavpur University shaped me more than I anticipated.
-The campus in Shibpur has a particular gravity — a sense that learning here is earned, not handed over.
+The campus in Jadavpur has a particular gravity — a sense that learning here is earned, not handed over.

 "Every time I come back, the city has changed imperceptibly — and yet it feels exactly the same.
 That's the trick Kolkata plays on you."